romnn/cookiecutter-pypackage/README.rst

     $ git push origin master

 * Add the repo to your `Travis-CI`_ account.
-* Register your project with PyPI_ to obtain a deployment token.
 * `Install the Travis CLI`_ and run::

     $ travis encrypt <your-api-token> --add deploy.password         # When using travis.org